ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ```
 {: codeblock}

-See the following example that uses the command line to remove and recreate the `_replicator` database:
+See the following example that uses the command line to remove and re-create the `_replicator` database:

 ```sh
 curl -X DELETE "https://$ACCOUNT.cloudant.com/_replicator"